 March 22 is World Water Day.
 Designated by the United Nations, it is a means of focusing attention on the importance of freshwater and advocating for the sustainable management of freshwater resources.

-The 2019 World Water Day theme is 'Leaving no one behind'.
-The message behind the theme echoes the Sisters of Notre Dame de Namur’s vision for people around the world — Clean Water for Life, especially those who have been ignored or are living in extreme poverty.
+The 2020 World Water Day theme is about water and climate change.
+The message behind the theme echoes the Sisters of Notre Dame de Namur’s vision for people around the world — Clean Water for Life.
+Those who are left behind in extreme poverty will feel the impact of climate change first.

 Did you know…